Voter suppression in the United States: Excessive lines when voting

+If people still remain in the queue at the time the poll closes, they should not be turned away.
+Often it is the case that provisional ballots are handed out to those who were still in the queue at the time poll closes.
+There have, however, been cases where around 1/3 of the provisional ballots were rejected, with no clear guidelines for acceptability.

+False information

 Voting procedure disinformation

 Voting procedure disinformation involves giving voters false information about when and how to vote, leading them to fail to cast valid ballots.

 For example, in recall elections for the Wisconsin State Senate in 2011, Americans for Prosperity, a conservative political advocacy group founded in 2004 by brothers Charles and David Koch to support Republican candidates and causes in the United States, sent many Democratic voters a mailing that gave an incorrect deadline for returning absentee ballots.
 Voters who relied on the deadline in the mailing could have sent in their ballots too late for them to be counted.
 The organization claimed that it was caused by a typographical error.

 Just prior to the 2018 elections, The New York Times warned readers of numerous types of deliberate misinformation, sometimes targeting specific voter demographics.
 These types of disinformation included false information about casting ballots online by email and by text message, the circulation of doctored photographs in 2016 which claimed Immigration and Customs Enforcement (ICE) agents were arresting voters at polling places and included threatening language meant to intimidate Latino voters, polling place hoaxes, disinformation on remote voting options, suspicious texts, voting machine malfunction rumors, misleading photos and videos, and false voter fraud allegations.
 The Times added that messages purportedly sent by Trump to voters in Indiana, Kansas, Michigan, and Georgia were actually disseminated from Republican organizations.
 In 2018, Trump actually spread information about defective machines in a single Utah county, giving the impression that such difficulties were occurring nationwide.